jpacanowski/jpacanowski/README.md

 # About me

-A lover of FreeBSD, OpenBSD, Slackware/Debian (now Devuan), UNIX philosophy, and ancient Asian philosophies.
+A lover of FreeBSD, OpenBSD, Slackware/Debian (now Devuan & GNU Guix), UNIX philosophy, and ancient Asian philosophies.
 When I am offline, I am learning languages, reading books or meditating.
 A Christian and Buddhist in one person.
 Minimalist, vegetarian.

 # Current projects